Home

 As soon as you hear a siren or notice a flashing blue light, you must ready yourself for action and be prepared to make way.

 Keep in mind that emergency vehicles often drive in a column, that is, one after another.
-When you have made way for an emergency vehicle, you must therefore keep an eye out for other emergency vehicles before driving back and closing the clear road.
+After making way for one emergency vehicle, you must therefore check whether more emergency vehicles are coming before moving back.